KVang2/T3_project-1/README.md

 ## Acknowledgments
 - The images used for the homepage and the animal gallery from Google
 - The images used for the Nature gallery is by [Kevin Vang]
-- **Special thanks to [HuXn WebDev] for the video titorial on how to create a dynamic rotating gallery.**
+- **Special thanks to [HuXn WebDev] for the video tutorial on how to create a dynamic rotating gallery.**

 ## Authors
 - **[Kevin Vang](https://github.com/kvang2)**